eProsima/Fast-DDS/UPGRADING.md

 ## Public headers moved to private

-The following list contains files that were previously in the `include` folder and have been relocated to the `src/cpp` folder:
+The following list contains headers that were previously in the `include` folder and have been relocated to the `src/cpp` folder.
+Since they are no longer public, it is not possible to include them in external projects:

 * ParticipantAttributes.hpp
 * ReplierAttributes.hpp